cell-org/intro.cell.computer/README.md

 How simple?

-**Creating tokens DO NOT even involve connecting to the blockchain network.** You can create tokens completely offline even without an Internet connection.
+For starters, **creating tokens DOES NOT even involve connecting to the blockchain network.** You can create tokens completely offline even without an Internet connection.

 This means **You do not even need to deal with the blockchain at all!**